Some of the best writers of our time all had a passion for what they did! Where did that passion come from?

 I, known by my pen name J Alan R, who writes both poetry and prose, write as often and because the Holy Spirit breathes words into me to write down and to share with others.
 It’s that simple for me.
 I want people to read about the Good News because it’s what God wants from me.

 Created in God’s very image, we were created to love and live for our Creator.
 We are also created to love and live in a community with one another.
-And living in such a relationship, God hard-wired us to communicate with one another.
-We could communicate with one another.
-We could communicate orally, but like features let loose in the wind, words said aloud are lost to time and must be repeated.
+We are made by God to communicate.
+We could do so only verbally, but like feathers cast about in the wind, words said aloud are lost to time and must be repeated.
 But when communication is written down, it becomes a visible legacy that can be saved and shared all over the world across time.

 Creative Writing * Getting Started * Parent Resources *